Computation of Scattering Matrices and their Derivatives for Waveguides: A description of the domain of our resolvent

-As seen in the last section, the resolvent is made up of the direct sum of the $r^j(\lambda),$ acting on the direct sum of $L^2$ spaces; equation \ref{neumresintker}.
+We will denote the the Neumann eigenvalues of $\Delta_\Gamma$, enumerated in ascending order with multiplicity taken into account, by $\lbrace \mu_j \rbrace$ and the set of such eugenvalues discarding repeated entries by $\lbrace \eta_j \rbrace.$ This follows a convention of notation established by Christiensen \\ \cite[Page5]{christiensen}.
+The reason for this is that for each $j\in \mathbb{N}$ corresponds to a branch point for $\sqrt{\lambda-\eta_j}.$ A complete description of this domain has already appeared in the paper by Guillop{\'e}~\cite{french}, we will, nevertheless, present a brief overview here. \\ \\ In section \ref{wgdef}, we saw that the resolvent for $\Delta_E$ is made up of the direct sum of the $r^j(\lambda),$ acting on the direct sum of $L^2$ spaces; equation (\ref{neumresintker}).
 The Riemann surface for each individual summand that makes up this resolvent will have a branch at each of the $\eta_j.$ We define the \textbf{physical sheet} of $Z$ to be the sheet of the surface, which can be identified with $\mathbb{C}\setminus \mathbb{R}_+,$ for which all the $\sqrt{\lambda-\eta_j},$ have positive imaginary part and identify it with $\mathbb{C}\setminus \mathbb{R}_+$.
-The whole surface $Z$ is made up of a countable number of ``sheets" of this nature, each of which represents a choice as to whether each $\sqrt{\lambda-\eta_j}$ has a strictly positive imaginary part or not. \\ \\ For any sheet of $Z,$ the full resolvent $R(\lambda)$ admits a meromorphic continuation from the physical sheet onto it.
-The resolvent is analytic on the physical sheet for values of $\lambda$ where it is indeed the resolvent operator and not just a continuation of it.
-The monodromy theorem can be used to extend the resolvent for the ends along a path to a desired non-physical sheet and then a series of ``glueing" constructions and the meromorphic Fredholm theorem are used to prove the existence of a meromorphic continuation of the resolvent to the whole waveguide (this can be found in more detail in Melrose's text and Guilope's paper \cite{french}\cite{rm}).
+The whole surface $Z$ is made up of a countable number of ``sheets" of this nature, each of which represents a choice as to whether each $\sqrt{\lambda-\eta_j}$ has a strictly positive imaginary part or not. \\ \\ The resolvent of $\Delta_E$ is analytic on the physical sheet for values of $\lambda$ where it is indeed the resolvent operator and not just a continuation of it.
 When we wish to extend the resolvent from the physical sheet to other sheets, we must do so along a path.
-As each sheet is simply connected, $\gamma$ to $\lambda$ maybe extended in only one homotopy-equivalent way, meaning that once the resolvent is continued meromorphically along $\gamma,$ we can uniquely continue it to a neighborhood of any point on the same sheet without ambiguity.
-It is necessary to have some kind of a coherent system to categorise such paths. \\ \\ A path in $Z$ will remain a path in $\mathbb{C}\setminus \lbrace \eta_j \rbrace$ under the covering projection $p$.
-Similarly, a path in $\mathbb{C}\setminus \lbrace \eta_j \rbrace,$ lifts to a path in $Z$ if the location of the pre-image of one of the endpoints is known (or given).
-We note that paths crossing of the intervals $(\eta_j,\eta_{j+1})$ on the real line in $\mathbb{C}\setminus \lbrace \eta_j \rbrace,$ correspond with crossings of the boundaries between sheets in $Z$.
-This means that homotopy equivalent paths in $Z,$ originating in the physical sheet, paths in $\mathbb{C}\setminus \lbrace \eta_j \rbrace$ and sheets of $Z$ are all in one-to-one correspondence with each other. \\ \\ Each class of paths in $\mathbb{C}\setminus \lbrace \eta_j \rbrace$ can be indexed by a finite subset of $\mathbb{N}, \ J$ constructed by counting the number of times the path crosses the $n^{th}$ interval mod $2.$ Equivalently $J$ may be defined as follows:
+It is necessary to have some kind of a coherent system to categorise such paths. \\ \\